Sleepwetting Forum

 disclaimer

 I am not a medical professional and do not offer advice that should be taken as medical or therapeutic in intent.
 Always consult a doctor for medical diagnoses and treatments.
 I have researched the area of teaching bladder control and managing bladder disabilities as part of volunteer work with incontinence support organizations and families of children with disabilities.
 I am a writer, actor, storyteller, children's bookseller, and parent of two young adults.
-I serve as one of the moderators for the parenting newsgroup misc.kids.moderated and list-owner for the e-mail lists EnuresisKids and EnuresisParents.
+I serve as list-owner for the Yahoo e-mail lists EnuresisKids and EnuresisParents.

 Tom